The Portrait by Richard Corrigan

 The Gallery Context as an Asset

 Museum restaurants in major cities occupy a specific cultural position.
-The leading of them understand that their clientele arrives already intellectually engaged and looking for continuity rather than contrast.
-The Portrait benefits from the National Portrait Gallery's 2023 reopening after a three-year closure and £35.5 million redevelopment, which raised the building's general standard of finish and brought new visitor volumes to the upper floors.
+The finest of them understand that their clientele arrives already intellectually engaged and looking for continuity rather than contrast.
+The Portrait benefits from the National Portrait Gallery's reopening and the renewed attention it brought to the building.
 The restaurant's position within that renewed institution gives it a legitimacy that a standalone rooftop-view restaurant on the same block might not command.

 Know Before You Go